Modular abelian varieties over number fields: Introduction

 It would be desirable to have also methods to produce modular abelian varieties without the use of modular forms, with the modularity being just a consequence of their arithmetic and geometric properties.
 The one-dimensional case is of course the most well known, and for this reason it has been the main source of applications up to now: all elliptic curves over $\Q$ are strongly modular.
 Over number fields all CM elliptic curves are modular, and Elkies proved in \cite{elkies} that non-CM modular elliptic curves are parameterized up to isogeny by the (non-cusp, non-CM) rational points of the modular curves $X^*(N)$ quotient of $X_0(N)$ by the group of Atkin-Lehner involutions, for squarefree values of $N$.
 A method to explicitly work-out this parametrization when the moduli variety $X^*(N)$ is of genus zero or one (this happens for $81$ values of $N$ in the range 2-238) is given in \cite{go-la-par}, and standard conjectures suggest that only a finite number of isogeny classes is missing out of these genus $\leq1$ moduli curves.
 Once one has a modular elliptic curve the results in \cite{quer-LMS} can be used to characterize the curves in its isogeny class that are strongly modular, and explicit equations for them may be obtained using the methods developed in \cite{quer-JA}.
-Strongly modular elliptic curves strictly not defined over $\Q$ have been used to solve Diophantine equations in \cite{luis-jorge}.

-The non-modular construction of higher dimensional modular abelian varieties has been performed up to now only over $\Q$.
-They appear either as jacobians of curves $C/\Q$ for which one is able to write down enough endomorphisms defined over $\Q$, or as the varieties corresponding to certain points in moduli varieties, especially Shimura curves.
-In the last section we construct a family of modular abelian surfaces over number fields that are strictly non-rational examples, in the sense that they cannot be obtained by just extending scalars from varieties defined over $\Q$, and we see how the main theorem of this paper can be used to distinguish (and to produce) strongly modular examples.
+The non-modular construction of higher dimensional strongly modular abelian varieties has been performed up to now only over $\Q$.
+They appear either as Jacobians of curves $C/\Q$ for which one is able to write down enough endomorphisms defined over $\Q$, or as the varieties corresponding to certain points in moduli varieties, especially Shimura curves.
+In the last section we consider a family of modular abelian surfaces over number fields that are strictly non-rational examples, in the sense that they cannot be obtained by just extending scalars from varieties defined over $\Q$, and we see how the main theorem of this paper can be used to distinguish (and to produce) strongly modular examples.